course-kit/guides/getting-started.md

 - Integration with any JS framework
 - JavaScript-based widgets for video player, course controls, etc.

-In this guide, we’re going to see how it works and get an overview of the key features.
+In this guide, we're going to see how it works and get an overview of the key features.

 ## CourseKit Dashboard

 To get started, create a new account with CourseKit.
-Once your account is created, you’ll be able to log in to the cloud-based dashboard.
+Once your account is created, you'll be able to log in to the cloud-based dashboard.

-In the dashboard, you’ll first see the **courses page**.
-For a new account, this will be empty as you haven’t created any courses yet.
+In the dashboard, you'll first see the **courses page**.
+For a new account, this will be empty as you haven't created any courses yet.

 ## Creating a course

-To create a course, click the “add” button in the top right of the course pane.
+To create a course, click the "add" button in the top right of the course pane.

 ![getting-started-1](assets/getting-started-1.png)

 A course has a *name* and optional *home page URL*.
-We’ll provide a name now, and add a home page URL later.
+We'll provide a name now, and add a home page URL later.

 ![getting-started-2](assets/getting-started-2.png)

-After creating a course you’ll be taken to the **course details page** where you can see the fields you added as well as automatically generated fields that you’ll need later (i.e. the *ID* and *enrolment URL*)
+After creating a course you'll be taken to the **course details page** where you can see the fields you added as well as automatically generated fields that you'll need later (specifically the *ID* and *enrolment URL*)

+## Creating a lesson

-A course will also contain lessons, though a new course won’t have any so you’ll need to create some.
-To do so, click the “add” button on the lessons pane.
+A course contains *lessons*.
+A new course won't have any, though, so you'll need to create some by clicking the "add" button on the lessons pane.

 ![getting-started-3](assets/getting-started-3.png)

 A lesson requires both a *name* and a *video*.
-The video will be a video file you’ve created for your course and saved on your computer.
+The video will be a video file you've created for your course and saved on your computer.

-Select a video file, click “Save and upload”.
+Select a video file, click "Save and upload".
 Once the video successfully uploads, the lesson will be created.

 ![getting-started-4](assets/getting-started-4.png)

-After creating a lesson, you’ll be directed to the **lesson detail page** where you can see the lesson name, ID, and the video.
-You can play the video here to ensure it has uploaded correctly.
+After creating a lesson, you'll be directed to the **lesson detail page** where you can see the lesson *name*, *ID*, and *video*.

 ![getting-started-5](assets/getting-started-5.png)

 ## Creating a course site

-Since CourseKit is a headless platform, you’ll need to create and deploy a course site to provide the view layer of your course (the CourseKit API provides the data layer).
+Since CourseKit is a *headless* platform, you'll need to create and deploy a course site to provide the view layer of your course.

-In this example, we’re going to create a course site with [Nuxt 2](https://nuxtjs.org/) which is a [Vue](https://vuejs.org/)-based web app framework capable of generating static sites based on markdown content.
+In this example, we're going to create a course site with [Nuxt 2](https://nuxtjs.org/) which is a [Vue](https://vuejs.org/)-based web app framework capable of generating static sites based on markdown content.
+You won't need to know Nuxt or Vue to follow this guide.

+> You can view a partially-functioning demo of the finished product [here](https://coursekit-nuxt-demo.netlify.app/).

-You won’t need to know Nuxt or Vue to follow this guide.
-You can view the source code of the finished product [here](https://github.com/course-kit/nuxt-demo).
+> You can view the source code of the finished product [here](https://github.com/course-kit/nuxt-demo).

 ### Architecture

 The site architecture is as follows:

-- A **home page**, which show a summary of all of the available courses
+- A [home page](https://coursekit-nuxt-demo.netlify.app/), which show a summary of all of the available courses.
-- A dynamic **course page**, which shows details of a course
+- A dynamic [course page](https://coursekit-nuxt-demo.netlify.app/courses/1), which shows details of a course.
-- A dynamic **lesson page**, which shows content of a lesson (including video)
+- A dynamic [lesson page](https://coursekit-nuxt-demo.netlify.app/courses/1/lessons/1), which shows content of a lesson (including video).

 ### Markdown content

-Nuxt’s [Content module](https://content.nuxtjs.org/) allows you to compose your site’s content with markdown files including frontmatter.
-The content of these files is used in static rendering of the pages, but is also available in JavaScript at run time.
+Nuxt's [Content module](https://content.nuxtjs.org/) allows you to compose your site's content with markdown files including frontmatter.

 The two main entities in CourseKit are *courses* and *lessons*.
-We’re going to create individual markdown files for each.
+We're going to create individual markdown files for each.

-We’ll have this directory structure for the content:
+We'll have this directory structure for the content:

 ```
 content
   courses
 		photography-for-beginners.md
 		...
 	lessons